 Classroom implementation.
 After the intensive training, the participating teachers conducted games in the classroom in their respective schools on an appointed date.
 Before that, all the teachers pre-trained their students to play the card games and board game.
 Teacher A did not pre-train the students to do the board game because of time constraint.
 Participating teachers were free to execute the games in any sequence, manner, student grouping or seating arrangement.
 The researcher made notes of the teachers' instructions, students' interaction with the games and their peers.
-A nreand postnutrition quiz administered.
+A and postnutrition quiz prewas administered.
 Interviews were conducted immediately and video-recorded after each classroom implementation.

 Data Analysis: The constant comparative method for within-case and cross-case analysis were used.
 Interview data were first transcribed verbatim.
 Then, the researcher sifted through the data and arranged the information from interview transcripts, classroom observation, CoRe and artefacts using data reduction (Kolb, 2012).
 Next, the researcher open-coded the data (Strauss and Corbin, 2008) by constantly comparing them and asking questions about what was comprehensible and what not.
-Axial coding was used to induce and deduce the associated subcategorizes by consistently comparison (Strauss and Corbin, 2008).
-Finally, selective coding was used to link the categories further refining development.
-Throughout, the researcher used Magnusson's components of science teaching (Magnusson et al.,1999) for data analysis which comprises: 1) orientation to science teaching, 2) knowledge about goals and objectives, 3) knowledge about students' 4) knowledge understanding, about instructional strategies and 5) knowledge about ways of assessing the specific topic.
+Axial coding was used to induce and deduce the associated subcategorizes bv consistently making comparison (Strauss and Corbin, 2008).
+Finally, selective coding was used to link the further categories for refining development.
+Throughout, the researcher used Magnusson's components of science teaching (Magnusson et al.,1999) for data analysis which comprises: 1) orientation to science teaching, 2) knowledge about goals and objectives, 3) knowledge about students' understanding, 4) knowledge about instructional strategies and 5) knowledge about ways of assessing the specific topic.